0xPublicGoods/0xPublicGoods/README.md

 - 👋 Hi, I’m @0xPublicGoods
-- 👀 I’m interested in Crypto and Public Goods
+- 👀 I’m interested in Blockchain Infrastructure
 - 🌱 I’m currently learning https://www.youtube.com/watch?v=umepbfKp5rI
-- 💞️ I’m looking to collaborate on Crypto Protocols and Infrastructure that move the space forward in a positive way
+- 💞️ I’m looking to collaborate on Protocols and Infrastructure that move the space forward in a positive way
 - 📫 How to reach me https://twitter.com/0xPublicGoods

 <!---